 Ridgeville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Ridgeville has a very low overall level of education: only 6.64% of people over 25 hold a 4-year college degree or higher.
+The citizens of Ridgeville have a very low rate of college education: just 6.64% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Ridgeville in 2022 was $11,516, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $46,064 for a family of four.
 However, Ridgeville contains both very wealthy and poor people as well.